 What if students are outside doing calisthenics during extension when a parent comes to pick up a child?

-The extension employee at the entrance/cafeteria will radio the employee with the students on the playground to send up the student.
+The extension employee at the entrance/cafeteria will locate the students on the playground to send out the student.
 The parent will not be admitted on campus to gather their child.

 APPENDIX B: FACILITY ADJUSTMENTS

 APPENDIX C: PROTOCOL SIGNAGE